MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/faqs-m365-chat.md

 Admins can choose to [block the Microsoft Copilot plugin](/microsoft-365-copilot/extensibility/overview-business-applications#deploy-a-plugin) from certain users or not deploy it.

 Feedback you provide on your satisfaction with generated articles is used to improve system quality.
-To provide feedback on responses generated through Copilot, select thumbs up or thumbs down icon.
+To provide feedback on responses generated through Copilot, select the thumbs-up or thumbs-down icon.

 ## See also